 China is by far the most populous country in Asia with around 1.4 billion people and is home to some of the world’s oldest civilizations.
 It is made up of 23 provinces and five autonomous regions, with Beijing as its capital.

 How far away is Australia from Asia?

 Australia is not considered part of the Asian continent, despite being in close proximity to it.
-Located over 4,000 miles away from mainland Asia, Australia lies between the Indian and Pacific Oceans and belongs to Oceania.

 The total straight-line flight distance from Asia to Australia is 4,862 miles.
 This is equivalent to 7825 kilometres or 4,225 nautical miles.